A+ A A-

 Detection of Ions

-Within the field of mass spectrometry, the detection phase is crucial as it involves identifying ions that have passed through the mass analyzer's path.
+In the realm of mass spectrometry, the detection stage holds significant importance as it pertains to the identification of ions that have traversed the mass analyzer's pathway.

 The detector plays an essential role in converting ions into a detectable and usable signal.